czm35388/priceladder/README.md

 ## Bugs and Workarounds

-### Conan install failes for MacOS
+### Conan install failes for macOS
-The `conan install` command failes for the MAC OS:
+The `conan install` command failes for the macOS:
 ```
 ERROR: Missing prebuilt package for 'libmysqlclient/8.0.29', 'qt/5.15.3'
 ```